tayganr/purviewdemo/README.md

 # Azure Purview Demo Environment
-This repository includes a template (i.e. Bicep + PowerShell) that can be used to automate the deployment of an Azure Purview demo environment.
+This repository includes template files that can be used to automate the deployment of an Azure Purview demo environment.

 ## Prerequisites